 - No antibiotics

-- No pork, red meat and dairies
+- No pork, no red meat, no dairy

-- Moderate use of salt, sugar and fats
+- Moderate use of salt, sugar, and fats

 - No sex/masturbation

 I AM A VEGETARIAN (VEGAN), WHAT CAN I EAT DURING MY STAY AT THE CENTRE?